mateuszwasowski/ASCII-HERO/README.md

 v0.18, created by Mateusz Wąsowski

+I wrote this game after 3 months of learning C++, so the quality of code is poor to say at least.

 IF YOU DIE , DO NOT WORRY, RESTART THE GAME
 AND CLICK CONTINUE, YOU WILL BE TAKEN TO THE